FrancoisVongue/20-days-challenge/NODE.md

     The process of mounting the router to the app is called `mounting the router`.

-2. It may be easier to remember if you imagine that router is an ASP.NET `controller` that contains the base path.
+2. It may be easier to remember if you imagine that router is an ASP.NET `controller` that contains the base path to some model.
     And different verbs with different relative paths are `actions`.

 3. Separate different routers into different files